Attumm/redis-dict/README.md

 In Redis our example looks like this.
 ```
 127.0.0.1:6379> KEYS "*"
-1) "bar:foo"
+1) "main:foo"
-2) "bar:baz"
+2) "main:baz"
-127.0.0.1:6379> GET "bar:foo"
+127.0.0.1:6379> GET "main:foo"
 "int:42"
-127.0.0.1:6379> GET "bar:baz"
+127.0.0.1:6379> GET "main:baz"
 "str:hello world"
 ```

 ### Namespaces
-RedisDict employs namespaces by default, providing an organized and efficient way to manage data across multiple projects.
-By using a dedicated RedisDict instance for each project, you can easily identify which data belongs to which application when inspecting Redis directly.
+Acting as an identifier for your dictionary across different systems, RedisDict employs namespaces for organized data management.
+When a namespace isn't specified, "main" becomes the default.
+Thus allowing for data organization accross systems and projects with the same redis instance.

 This approach also minimizes the risk of key collisions between different applications, preventing hard-to-debug issues.
 By leveraging namespaces, RedisDict ensures a cleaner and more maintainable data management experience for developers working on multiple projects.